cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster-advanced.md

 ### Cluster scaling

 When scaling up your cluster, it is generally more effective to increase node size up to 16 vCPUs before adding more nodes.
-For example, if you have a 3 node cluster with 2 vCPUs per node, consider scaling up to 8 vCPUs before adding a fourth node.
-For most production applications, we recommend at least 4 to 8 vCPUs per node.
+For example, if you have a 3 node cluster with 4 vCPUs per node, consider scaling up to 8 vCPUs before adding a fourth node.
+For most production applications, we recommend at minimum 8 vCPUs per node.
+New CockroachDB {{ site.data.products.cloud }} organizations can no longer scale a cluster down to fewer than 4 vCPUs per node.

-We recommend you add or remove nodes from a cluster when the cluster isn't experiencing heavy traffic.
+We recommend you add or remove nodes from a cluster during a time when the cluster isn't experiencing heavy traffic.
 Adding or removing nodes incurs a non-trivial amount of load on the cluster and takes about 30 minutes per region.
-Changing the cluster configuration during times of heavy traffic can result in degraded application performance or longer times for node modifications.
+Changing the cluster configuration during times of heavy traffic can result in degraded application performance or longer times to apply node modifications.
 Before removing nodes from a cluster, ensure that the reduced disk space will be sufficient for the existing and anticipated data.
-Before removing regions from a cluster, be aware that access to the database from that region will no longer be as fast.
+If you remove regions from a cluster, access to the cluster from clients in those regions will no longer be as fast.

 If you have changed the [replication factor](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/configure-replication-zones) for a cluster, you might not be able to remove nodes from the cluster.
 For example, suppose you have a 5-node cluster and you had previously changed the replication factor from its default value of 3 to 5.
-Now if you want to scale down the cluster to 3 nodes, the decommissioning nodes operation might fail.
+Now if attempt to scale down the cluster to 3 nodes, the decommission operation might fail.
 To successfully remove nodes from the cluster in this example, change the replication factor back to 3, and then remove the nodes.

 ### Example

-Let's say you want to create a cluster to connect with an application with a requirement of 2000 TPS that is running on the Google Cloud Platform in the `us-east1` region.
+Let's say you want to create a cluster to connect with an application that is running on the Google Cloud Platform in the `us-east1` region, and that the application requires 2000 transactions per second.

 Suppose the raw data amount you expect to store without replication is 500 GiB.
 At 40% compression, you can expect a savings of 200 GiB, making the amount of data you need to store is 300 GiB.